 Quantitative Techniques

 Ramp up to 3-4 hours of daily CLAT preparation.
-Start taking sectional tests from Month 4 onwards.
-This is also the right time to keep revisiting your board syllabus on weekends, at least 1-2 hours regardless of your stream, so nothing feels foreign when January 2027 comes.
+Start taking sectional tests from this phase onwards.
+This is also the right time to keep revisiting your board syllabus on weekends, at least 1-2 hours regardless of your stream, so nothing feels foreign when the board exam season begins.

 English Language